adventuremomblog

 14250 Cadiz Road, Cambridge, Ohio

-Their mission is to create a one of a kind place where youth and families are encouraged to explore the outdoors.
+Deerassic Park Education Center‘s mission is to create a one-of-a-kind place where youth and families are encouraged to explore the outdoors.

-The Deerassic Classic Giveaway and Outdoor Expo annual fundraiser onsite draws thousands of outdoor enthusiasts from around the country with music, camping, and outdoor activities.
+The Deerassic Classic Giveaway and Outdoor Expo, an annual fundraiser, draws thousands of outdoor enthusiasts from around the country with music, camping, and outdoor activities.

 Stay and Play at Salt Fork State Park